semarie/sysclean/README.md

 */etc/sysclean.ignore*

-> Each line of this file contains the name of a path to ignore during the
-> filesystem walk, specified by its absolute pathname, one per line.
+> Files to ignore, one per line, with absolute pathnames.
 > Shell globbing is supported in pathnames; see
-> File::Glob(3p)
-> for syntax details.
+> File::Glob(3p).
 > If the pattern matches a directory,
 > **sysclean**
 > will not inspect it or any files contained within.